"Wonsoo," Secretary Liu called for his great-nephew.

 Its Master was enraptured with equal surprise and suspense.

 Gwen knew Ariel wasn't a Kirin.

 She would bloody well know if her marten was a Kirin,

-It was a Lightning-Mongoose, one that ate an Eland antelope’s core, a Draconic Stag’s core, and a Draconic-carp’s core.
-It had taken on some faux-Kirin traits, sure, but they were superficial, possessing no ability.
+It was a Lightning-Mongoose that ate an Eland antelope's core, a Draconic Stag's core, and a Draconic carp's core.
+Ariel had taken on some faux-Kirin traits, sure, but they were superficial, possessing no ability.
 A true Kirin, according to her research, could Command Weather, Plane-Shift, Shape-Shift, use Telepathy and Illusion at will, and speak.
-Her marten-creature was restricted to ‘Eeeeeing', face nuzzling, and shooting lightning.
+Her marten-creature was restricted to "EE-ee", face nuzzling, and shooting lightning.

 "Hear that cry?" a voice ratified the crowd's presupposition with complete incompetence.
 "A true Kirin neighs like a horse, this is a young Kirin, so it goes 'Eeeee…'"